xames3/smart/docs/source/projects/slowtorch.rst

                         raise TypeError("Parameter data must be a tensor") self.storage[:] = value.storage

+.. admonition:: :octicon:`heart-fill;1em;sd-text-danger` Massive thanks

+    I want to thank my friends, :ref:`Sameer <cast-sameer-g-mathad>` and `Lucas Yong <https://www.linkedin.com/in/lucas-yong>`_ for their invaluable
+    insights while implementing the `Softmax function`_'s backward pass.
+Lucas derived the gradients for Softmax and
+    :download:`shared <../assets/docs/softmax_jacobian_lucas.pdf>` them via
+    email, while Sameer helped me implement a crude version of second-order derivatives.
+Both were game-changers for me, helping me understand the core concepts of autodiff in a way that no documentation or blog post ever could.

-Recreating neural networks from first principles reminded me of learning to ride a bike without training wheels.
-I fell off a ton!!!
+Recreating neural networks from first principles reminded me of learning to ride a bicycle without training wheels.
+I fell off a ton!!
 But each time I got back on, I understood a little more.
+I was, in a way, backpropagating my mistakes, learning from them, and adjusting my gradients...

 .. _joy-of-manual-optimisation: